 - Pelton Phinizy, MD, the center’s pulmonologist, represented us at the International Pediatric Airway Team conference at Italy last June.
 He presented on cryotherapy, as well as gave an overview of CHOP’s Center for Pediatric Airway Disorders.

 - Drs.
 Sobol and Zur were invited speakers at the 5th Congress of European ORL-HNS in Belgium.
 Topics were airway simulation and recurrent laryngeal nerve reinnervation, respectively.

-- Dr. Sobol attended the American Academy of Pediatrics annual meeting, presenting The Noisy Breathing: Best Practice for Diagnosis and Management.
+- Dr. Sobol attended the American Academy of Pediatrics annual meeting last year, presenting The Noisy Breathing: Best Practice for Diagnosis and Management.